Captain Retired - Obituary

 Captain Mary Elizabeth Lewis Nester Conley, USN, Retired

-Austin, TX - Captain Mary Elizabeth Lewis Nester Conley, USN, Retired, age 96, of Austin Texas, formerly of Beacon N.Y. died on October 5, 2020 after a short illness.
+Captain Mary Elizabeth Lewis Nester Conley, USN, Retired, age 96, of Austin Texas, formerly of Beacon NY died on October 5, 2020 after a short illness.

 Her desire to further her education in nursing drew her to join the Navy Nurse Corp in 1956.
 What followed was an exciting career where she was stationed around the world to include but limited to Camp Lejune, North Carolina, to medical support of the US Coast Guard in Kodiak, Alaska.
 She accomplished her goal of furthering her education by obtaining a Bachelor's degree from Columbia University in New York City and a Masters of Science degree from the University of Colorado in Boulder Colorado.